hyperter96/gitlab-operator/doc/adr/0007-dependency-on-other-external-components.md

 ## Decision

 The Helm charts include a chart for `cert-manager`.
-In contrast, the Operator does not deploy this component and therefore requires it to be installed separately following advise from [best practices](https://sdk.operatorframework.io/docs/best-practices/best-practices/#development)
+In contrast, the Operator does not deploy this component and therefore requires it to be installed separately following advise from [best practices](https://sdk.operatorframework.io/docs/best-practices/best-practices/#development):

+> An Operator should manage a single type of application, essentially following the UNIX principle: do one thing and do it well.

 ## Consequences